zdravkov/kendo-docs/web/grid/how-to/copy-from-excel-to-grid.md

 ---
-title: Copy from Excel to Kendo UI Grid
+title: Copy data from Excel
-page_title: Copy from Excel to Kendo UI Grid
+page_title: Copy data from Excel
-description: Copy from Excel to Kendo UI Grid
+description: Copy data from Excel
 ---

 The following runnable sample demonstrates how to create a Kendo UI Grid that supports pasting from Excel